Hypergraph Simplification: Linking the Path-sum Approach to the ZH-calculus: ZH-calculus

 Note that in the right-hand diagram we had overlapping !-boxes resulting in a fully-connected bipartite graph of connectivity.
 Also following \cite{BK18} we use some derived generators: the X-spider and the NOT gate.

 The power of the ZH-calculus comes from the set of graphical rewrite rules associated to it.
 First of all, ZH-diagrams are considered equal when they can be topologically deformed into one another, as long as the order of in- and outputs is preserved~\cite{CD09,PQP}.
 Second, there are a set of rewrite rules that can be applied to parts of a diagram.
-We present these standard rules in Figure~\ref{fig:ZH-rules} in Appendix~\ref{sec:proofs}.
+We present these standard rules in Figure~\ref{fig:ZH-rules}.

 These rules are \emph{complete} meaning that if two ZH-diagrams represent the same linear map, then those diagrams can be transformed into one another using some application of these rules~\cite{BK18}.

 Some of our results will require the \emph{Fourier transform} of a ZH-diagram as constructed in \cite{KWK19}.
 Before we introduce this Fourier transform, we recall some of the notation of \cite{KWK19}.
 First, there are the \emph{exponentiated} H-boxes and the associated phase spiders, that allow us to make the connection between ZH-diagrams and path-sums more direct: